jesse12shen/Restaurant_tag_search/README.md

 ## Areas for Improvement
 - Boosting instead of singular logistic regression should increase accuracy-- my plan is adaboosting which I can publicly post.
-- Finding a way to extract the article text from webpages.
+- Finding a way to extract the article text from webpages-- likely Beautiful Soup. https://beautiful-soup-4.readthedocs.io/en/latest/
 - Optimize a GLoVe dictionary with restaurant vocabulary to streamline computation times.
 - Look into clustering categories.
 - Integrating other NLP methods?